 Let’s start with the 2 containers that everyone gets that are the same, Blue and Orange.
 They are both healthy fats.

-I make Thousand Island Dressing and use it on my Bigger Big Mac in a Bowl http://grandnannyshouse.com/21-day-fix-bigger-big-mac-in-a-bowl/if I use it as a salad dressing at lunch and then want it as a sauce on a wrap that I start counting it with my teaspoons, I count 1Tablespoon of sauce as 2 teaspoons of oil, just to stretch it out.
-You can do the same thing with an oil and vinegar based dressing too.
+I make Thousand Island Dressing and use it on my Bigger Big Mac in a Bowlif I use it as a salad dressing at lunch and then want it as a sauce on a wrap that I start counting it with my teaspoons, I count 1Tablespoon of sauce as 2 teaspoons of oil, just to stretch it out.
+You can do the same thing with an oil and vinegar-based dressing too.

-Speaking of stretching out…… that 1 blue container that every bracket from A-F gets.
-1/3 of a cup… 5 Tablespoons when you break it down to that.
-I OFTEN break it down because I don’t do very much dairy at a time.
-I might have 2 tablespoons of cheese and 3 tablespoons of avocado on a couple of tacos, so I get the best of both worlds!
+Speaking of stretching out…that 1 blue container that every bracket from A-F gets.
+1/3 of a cup or 5 Tablespoons when you break it down to that.
+I OFTEN break it down to tablespoons because I don’t do very much dairy at a time.
+So I might have 2 tablespoons of cheese and 3 tablespoons of avocado on a couple of tacos.
+Doing it that way I get the best of both worlds!
 (I mash my avocado and put it in my blue because I want to make sure that I get every single bit I can! ) Again here I am encouraging you to use this container to help you eat your veggies… cheese can help that (see below about our red containers).
 Nuts maybe not so much but if you are super full and you want to squeeze in a blue container you might want to eat 14 raw peanuts or the others, just to keep the bulk down even more.

 Those are good ideas to get your raw veggies in salads and such, so let’s see about cooking some now.